 Are their users who want to retain specific data for a longer period?
 Have you identified the business requirements specific to define the retention period?
 Have you considered the regulatory or the legal department laid requirements to retain the data?
 Have you calculated the size of your NetBackup image database?
-Designing your backup system - buying a new Media server appliance The following questions provide the considerations you need to make for purchasing a NetBackup 5220 Media Server Appliance or a NetBackup 5230 Media Server Appliance: Which is the Deduplication you want for the media server appliance? - File System Which is the Deduplication you want for the media server appliance? - VMware Which is the Deduplication you want for the media server appliance? - SQL Which is the Deduplication you want for the media server appliance? - Exchange Which is the Deduplication you want for the media server appliance? - Oracle What is the deduplication rates in percentage(%) applicable for Initial Full backups?
+Designing your backup system - buying a new Media server appliance The following questions provide the considerations you need to make for purchasing a NetBackup 52xx media server appliance: Which is the Deduplication you want for the media server appliance? - File System Which is the Deduplication you want for the media server appliance? - VMware Which is the Deduplication you want for the media server appliance? - SQL Which is the Deduplication you want for the media server appliance? - Exchange Which is the Deduplication you want for the media server appliance? - Oracle What is the deduplication rates in percentage(%) applicable for Initial Full backups?
 What is the deduplication rates in percentage(%) applicable for Daily backups?
-What is the deduplication rates in percentage(%) applicable for Additional Full backups? П
+What is the deduplication rates in percentage(%) applicable for Additional Full backups?